justinreed23/investingBackend/proposal.md

 2. If your project is about relationships, what are the hypotheses you’re testing?

 3. If your project is about prediction, what is your metrics of success?
 (What are you maximizing?)
 Can you find a baseline from prior work to give you a ball park to aim for?
+   -Maximize the amount of money our generated portfolios have at retirement
 ## Necessary Data

 This section should cover: